PostHog/posthog.com/contents/docs/apps/snowflake-export.md

 ##### Connect Amazon S3 to Snowflake

 1. Create a new S3 bucket, preferably in the same AWS region as your Snowflake instance.
-2. Follow [this Snowflake guide on S3](https://docs.snowflake.com/en/user-guide/data-load-s3-config-aws-iam-user.html) to configure AWS IAM User Credentials to Access Amazon S3.
+2. Follow [this Snowflake guide on S3](https://docs.snowflake.com/en/user-guide/data-load-s3-config-aws-iam-user.html) to configure AWS IAM User Credentials to access Amazon S3.
 However, instead of doing step 3 yourself, input the AWS Key ID and Secret Key in the appropriate app configuration options.
 We'll take care of creating the stage for you.

-##### Connect Google Cloud Storage to snowflake
+##### Connect Google Cloud Storage to Snowflake

 1. Create a new GCS bucket.
 2. Follow [this Snowflake guide on GCS](https://docs.snowflake.com/en/user-guide/data-load-gcs-config.html) to create a storage integration and generate a user for Snowflake to use when accessing your bucket.
 Make sure not to skip over any part of the guide!